rizkiramadhan018/rizkiramadhan018/README.md

 ```
 My name is Muhammad Rizki Ramadhan.
 🌍 I live in Indonesia, in South Sumatra.
-🥋 My hobbies are practicing pencak silat and Programmer.
+🥋 My hobbies are practicing Pencak Silat And Programmer.
 💻 I'm currently focusing on JavaScript.
 🚀 I'm currently working on RR018.
 ```